nottinghamcollege/HTML-Email-Boilerplate-Redux/USAGE.md

 ## Usage

-The default configuration of the email boilerplate should provide a common basis for most email campaigns, however if you want to customise the email boilerplate you need to modify the configuration variables within `.env`.
-This file is ignored by Git so you don't need to worry about any of your changes being overwritten on any updates to the source.
-Ensure you keep watching `.env.example` if new configuration variables are added or modified, otherwise you'll likely get build errors when running `gulp`.
+The default configuration of the email boilerplate should provide a common basis for most email campaigns, however if you want to customise any of the configuration you need to modify the config variables within a file called `.boilerplate.custom`.

+There is a default configuration file called `.boilerplate.defaults`, this is always loaded first to make sure all configuration variables are loaded with a default value to prevent any build errors e.g. if a new variable is added and your `.boilerplate.custom` file doesn't have it.

+Your `.boilerplate.custom` file is ignored by Git so you don't need to worry about any of your changes being overwritten on any updates to the source.
+Ensure you keep an eye on any changes made to this documentation for new configuration variables/modified behaviour.
+Tweak the `.boilerplate.custom` file to your needs and build the email boilerplate with `gulp` with your customisations.

 ### Configuration variables